great-expectations/great_expectations/docs/docusaurus/docs/terms/batch_request.md

 ## Use cases

-If you are using a Profiler or the interactive method of creating Expectations, you will need to provide a Batch of data for the Profiler to analyze or your manually defined Expectations to test against.
+If you are using a Custom Profiler or the interactive method of creating Expectations, you will need to provide a Batch of data for the Profiler to analyze or your manually defined Expectations to test against.
 For both of these processes, you will therefore need a Batch Request to get the Batch.

 For more information, see: